 Plaid Safety Levels

 Plaid is well-known to have the best of its class encryption protocols: Advanced Encryption Standard (AES 256) and Transport Security Layer (TSL).
 In addition, according to Plaid’s trust and safety regulations, it uses multi-factor authentication in case a financial institution doesn’t provide it.
 To set more eyes on its security, Plaid runs a bug bounty program.
-Moreover, for the higher transparency of data exchange, Plaid allows users to control which companies to share their personal information with.
+Moreover, for higher transparency of data exchange, Plaid allows users to control which companies to share their personal information with.

 Right now Plaid connects more than 11000 financial institutions around the world with any FinTech startups eager to hop on board.